KevdpIA/Feedback-Module-2-Implementation-Framework/README.md

 The objetive from use this method with the dataset of rented bikes in Seoul is learn the process of the Machine Learning to predict values with the learning from a NN.

 Finally, the print shows the performance of the model with the compare the errors acumulated from the trained data and the validation data.

+# NOTE: To run this codes, you need to install with pip TENSORFLOW, PANDAS, SEABORN AND MATPLOTLIB libraries.